RoryWatts/RoryWatts.github.io/_pages/kerrwhite.md

 author_profile: true
 ---

 The "Kerr White report" is formally known as the 'Independent review of research and educational requirements for public health and tropical health in Australia'.
-It is an important report which has influenced the development of public health in Australia, but unfortunately can be quite tricky to obtain.
-I decided to convert the majority of the report's content to text for those who might find it useful.
+It was conducted by the late Kerr L. White MD, and is an important landmark in public health development in Australia.
+Unfortunately the document can be quite tricky to obtain.
+I decided to convert the majority of the report's content to a more readable format for those who might find it useful.

+N.B.
 I do not own the rights to this publication.
 Currently, there is a link to the PDF of this report [available here](https://www1.health.gov.au/internet/main/publishing.nsf/Content/C66647AAB9871405CA257BF000209A71/\\$File/pherp-review-1986.pdf).

-N.B.
-Formatting is my own.
-There may be mistakes, which are either the fault of my own, or the fault of the pdf reader which interpreted the scanned images.
+Furthermore, formatting is my own.
+There may be mistakes, which are either the fault of my own, or the fault of the PDF reader which interpreted the scanned images.

-# Independent review of research and educational requirements for public health and tropical health in Australia
+# Independent review of research and educational requirements for public health and tropical health in Australia by Kerr L White MD

 <div id='back'/>